Watermeal on fingertips.

 Control Watermeal

 Many people ask how to get rid of watermeal.
-In our experience and opinion, mechanical removal is exceedingly difficult.
+Because the plant is so tiny, mechanical removal is exceedingly difficult.
 There is one reliable aquatic herbicide for watermeal control.

 Manual/Mechanical Control: